amarnath_yatra image

 The Shri Amarnath Yatra is an annual pilgrimage to the holy Amarnath Cave Temple in the Himalayas of Jammu & Kashmir.
 Devotees undertake this sacred trek to seek blessings from the naturally formed Amarnath Shivling, Baba Barfani - a manifestation of Lord Shiva.

 This Amarnath Yatra history through the Puranas indicates that it has been a part of Hindu tradition for centuries.
 People believe that Lord Shiva himself trekked to the cave with Goddess Parvati, marking holy points in the journey.
+Every year, devotees travel through challenging terrains to pay homage to Lord Shiva.

 The Historical Significance of Amarnath Yatra